-The Group has temporarily sub-let some completed unsold properties but has decided not to treat these properties as investment properties as it is not the Group's intention to hold these properties in the long term for capital appreciation or rental income but rather for sale.
+The Group has temporarily sub-let some completed unsold properties.
+These properties are not treated as investment properties as it is not the management's intention to hold these properties long term for capital appreciation or rental income but rather for sale.
 Accordingly, these properties are classified as inventories.
-The carrying amounts of these inventories as at reporting date are RM30,453,898 (2019: RM29,233,141).
+The carrying amounts of these inventories as at reporting date are RM37,458,000 (2020: RM30,454,000).